 Protective styles are great for addressing dandruff head-on, as they allow you to both treat the scalp as well as easily cleanse styling product build-up.

 Controlling dandruff can be as simple as finding a hydrating, anti-dandruff shampoo regimen that works for you.
 While shampooing won't simply wash the dandruff away, it will, over time, reduce the oil and skin buildup that causes dandruff.
 Scalp exfoliation can also be beneficial.

 Between washes, consider using leave-in treatments with anti-dandruff ingredients that nourish your hair and scalp like an anti dandruff conditioner.
 They fight the causes of flaking and itch without wrecking your style, better than ordinary oils or creams.

-Keep your scalp moisturized with scalp serums, steamers, and deep conditioning treatments to avoid drying out your hair.
+Keep your scalp moisturized with scalp serums, steamers, curly hair masks and deep conditioning treatments to avoid drying out your hair.
 And try hard not to scratch.
 Scratching can inflame already irritated skin and lead to increased dandruff flakes.